baseboxorg/minchu/android-tools/PHONE-TOOL.md

 #### _v2.7_
 - Added Ability to disable and unistall theme overlays for android Oreo (will not work on 7.1.2 or below versions)
-- Disable and Unistall Systemui, ASettigns and android overlays

 #### _v2.6_
 - ADB Wireless, Added more packages to permissions (Naptime and Quick settings)